Slow Cooker Potato Ham Chowder

 Jump to Recipe

-The first time I made this soup, I was staring into the refrigerator over the weekend and I really didn’t feel like warming up another plate of leftovers.
+The first time I made this soup, I was staring into the refrigerator over Thanksgiving weekend and I really didn’t feel like warming up another plate of leftovers.
 (This is what tends to happen when you accidentally wind up with triple the amount of ham and potatoes your family could possibly eat!)

 We loved that soup so much, I wanted to make it again, but I don’t typically have a mountain of mashed potatoes just waiting around to be used on a regular basis.